 Employees and some self-employed women are eligible for paid maternity leave (Permiso de la Maternidad) from the date of the birth (and occasionally before) or the official decision on adoption or fostering.

-You will be paid a daily amount, which will be 100% of your average daily wage in the month before maternity leave started, for 16 continuous weeks.
+You receive a daily amount, which is 100% of your average daily wage in the month before maternity leave, for 16 continuous weeks.

 Unless you are under 21 years old, you must have paid social security contributions for a specific period beforehand, for example, women over 26 years must have paid at least 180 days in the past seven years or for 360 days in all your working life.
 Fathers who have paid similar contributions may apply for paternity benefit, which has similar conditions.
 To apply you need to contact your local INSS.